 Royalty revenues from the Company's agreements with third parties are recognized when the Company can reasonably determine the amounts earned.
-In most cases, this will be upon notification from the third-party licensee, which is typically during the quarter following the quarter in which the sales occurred or milestone criteria have been reached.
+In most cases, this will be upon notification from the third-party licensee, which is typically during the quarter following the quarter in which the sales occurred.
 The Company does not participate in the selling or marketing of products for which it receives royalties.
 No provision for uncollectible accounts is established upon recognition of revenues.